trustwallet/developer/wallet-core/wallet-core-usage.md

 // encoded transaction to broadcast print(output.encoded)
 ```
-It's worth to note that you can also calcuate fee and change manually (by using a `BitcoinTransactionPlan` struct)
+It's worth to note that you can also calculate fee and change manually (by using a `BitcoinTransactionPlan` struct)
 Below is another real world Zcash [transparent transaction](https://explorer.zcha.in/transactions/ec9033381c1cc53ada837ef9981c03ead1c7c41700ff3a954389cfaddc949256) demonstrate this

 ```swift